 Case study: Schneider Electric, a multinational provider of energy solutions, needed to support business processes with multiple applications as soon as possible.
 With low-code development, the company produced more than 60 new apps in 20 months and saved 650+ working days on it.

 PWAs are web apps that function like mobile apps without being downloaded.
-93% of Gartner’s survey respondents want to have PWAs developed by the end of 2020.
-Their increasing popularity is caused by two considerable benefits:
+93% of Gartner’s survey respondents wanted to have PWAs either deployed or in development by the end of 2020, and adoption of this trend will continue in 2021.
+PWAs' increasing popularity is caused by two considerable benefits:

 - Smooth user experience.
 PWA works 2-3 times faster than responsive and mobile web pages, displays content even offline, and it is resilient against crashes during intense server load.

 - Reduction of development cost and time.
 PWA is an alternative to native apps; it adapts to all screen sizes and mobile platforms.
 It’s also rather cost-effective as you can have both a website and an app for the cost of a website.

 Businesses that see impressive results from PWAs are ecommerce, hospitality, news sources and social networks – the services where user convenience is critical.

 Case study: PWA of the global media company Forbes opens in 2.5 seconds on mobile compared to 6.5 seconds for their regular website.
 Forbes also stated 2x increase in the average user session length for their PWA.